brucechin/Chicago-Reporter-Collaboration-Project/finding.md

 ****Checkpoint1 Finding****

+I also write in README.md that you can execute all the SQL statements all in one by typing :

+> psql cpdb < code.sql(remember you need to be in the src/ directory to do this!)

+But there are specific comments for each line of code which make the code more readable.
+You may refer to these comments.

 First I'd like to give answers from my proposal questions:

 1.  what's the relation between average number of complaints received per year and the age of a police officer? older - >more complaints or something else?